APSIS-ANALYSIS/PERIGEE/README.md

 # PERIGEE
-PERIGEE is a nonlinear dynamic finite element / isogeometric analysis code for multiphysics simulations.
-The code has been developed with the goal of providing an object-oriented framework for parallel implementation of multiphysics problems using different finite element technologies.
+PERIGEE is a nonlinear dynamic finite element analysis code for multiphysics simulations.
+The code has been developed with the goal of providing an object-oriented framework for parallel implementation of multiphysics problems.
 Copyright and licensing information can be found in files [LICENSE](LICENSE).

 ## Table of Contents